...

 7. Kimbap

 Kimbap or Gimbap is a Korean version of Japanese sushi.
 It consists of rice rolled with different kinds of fillings, from pickled radish, spinach, and carrots to beef, fish cakes, and sliced omelets.
 All these are wrapped in dried seaweed and eaten like a sandwich.
-It has a stronger taste than its japanese counterpart.
+It has a stronger taste than its Japanese counterpart.

 8. Bulgogi